Skip to main content

 For the full webhook callback JSON structure and field definitions, see the API Reference tab.
 The callback body includes overall status, document data, face-match results, fraud indicators, and extracted personal information.

-Handling the SUSPECTED status
+Handling the SUSPECTED Status

 A verification may return an overall status of SUSPECTED rather than a clear APPROVED or DENIED.
 This indicates the system found anomalies that require your attention.
 When you receive a SUSPECTED result, inspect the following fields in the callback payload: